-Welcome to the new official website for the Beaulieu Model Flying Committee (BMFC).
+Welcome to the official website for the Beaulieu Model Flying Committee (BMFC).
 This site is hosted by the BMFA server and uses WordPress software.
-[The old website for the BMFC is no longer active.
-It was independently hosted and used Wordplus software.]

 You may not fly without a permit.
-The BMFC negotiates model flying permissions annually with the FC.
+The BMFC negotiates model flying permissions annually with FE.
 It is authorised to issue individual permits to model flyers for the year.
 You can read more information about the BMFC here including access to the BMFA achievement scheme.
-We recommend that all model flyers have, or aspire to have, at least a BFMA A-certificate in their chosen discipline (typically Fixed Wing (FW) or Helicopter (H).
+We recommend that all model flyers have, or aspire to have, at least a BFMA A-certificate in their chosen discipline, typically Fixed Wing (FW) or Helicopter (H).

 Beaulieu Heath airfield consists of the remains of 3 wartime runways, up to two miles in length, now mainly reverted to grass.
 The eastern end of the main runway retains its hard surface which is used as an all weather model aircraft runway.
 Part of the original runway is separated off by a barrier as a car park, and the area connects to the original airfield perimeter track which is a designated cycle path.